webis-de/naacl25-prompt-compositions/README.md

 ## Pre-trained models

-The trained models and their predictions on all datasets evaluated in the paper can be found on [Huggingface](https://huggingface.co/):
+The trained models and their predictions on all datasets evaluated in the paper can be found on Hugging Face:

 - [Finetune baseline models](https://huggingface.co/webis/naacl25-prompt-compositions_finetune-baseline)
 - [Social bias classification models](https://huggingface.co/webis/naacl25-prompt-compositions_composition-prediction)